Polychora

 Before we move on, we need a clarification on the names.
 Some regular polychora have many names - one is known as the 120-cell, Dodecaplex, Hyperdodecahedron, Polydodecahedron, Hecatonicosachoron, Dodecacontachoron and Hecatonicosahedroid.
 The convention adopted here is the same adopted by Wikipedia, which is to use the simpler names, for this example "120-cell".
 This is consistent with the names of the regular polyhedra, which refer only to the number of faces, not their type.
 This simple system works because the resulting names are unambiguous.
 However, unlike the case of polyhedra and polygons, we don't use Greek names: "120-cell" is much easier to understand, and shorter to write, than "Hecatonicosachoron".
 For the 8-cell we will use the widely known term "Tesseract".
 This is also consistent with the polyhedral and polygonal names, where the terms "Cube" and "Square" are at the same time technically precise (they imply regularity) and do not obviously indicate the number of faces or edges.

 The simplest regular polychoron, the 5-cell, is the 4-D analogue of the Tetrahedron.
 It is bound by 5 Tetrahedral cells and has 5 vertices, with Tetrahedral vertex polyhedra.
-These cells have 5 × 4 = 20 Triangular faces, however, each face is shared by two cells, so the total number of faces is 10.
-The cells also have 5 × 6 = 30 edges, however, the edges have Triangular figures, meaning that each edge is shared by three cells, resulting in a total of 10 edges.
+These cells have 5 × 4 = 20 Triangular faces, however, since each face is shared by two cells the total number of faces is 10.
+The cells also have 5 × 6 = 30 edges, but since the edges have Triangular figures (i.e., since each edge is shared by three cells), there are only 10 edges.
 As mentioned above, this is the smallest number of elements of these types any polychoron can have.

 The symmetry of the numbers of elements (5-10-10-5) and the duality of the Tetrahedral cells and Tetrahedral vertex polyhedra imply that the 5-cell is, like the Tetrahedron, self-dual.
 This property is shared by all their n-dimensional analogues, the Simplices.